The running short appears to be a fairly simple garment, but there is much more to these diminutive trousers than meets

-The OMM Kamleika Short is highly functional and made with a fabric that is both waterproof and breathable.
+The OMM Pace Short is highly functional and features two mesh pockets big enough for trail essentials like gels, windshorts, compasses.
 Flexible, durable, and soft, these shorts will provide comfortable performance cool comfort on the most challenging mountain runs.

 Comfortable, stylish, breathable, and fast-drying, the Montane Women's Snap Shorts will help you push your running distance even farther with their super-wicking Apex-Dry Mesh inner brief, side elasticated gel pockets and reflective details.

 Shorts for the track runner

 The track runner is generally looking for super-light shorts that provide freedom of movement for aggressive sprints or the long strides of distance running.

 Stay dry, focused and strong with these men's race-ready shorts designed in soft, lightweight, quick-drying fabric for lasting comfort.
 The placement of the seams has been updated on this version for freedom of movement with no chafing.
 A small zip pocket gives you just enough room for some cash and your keys.

 Mizuno Women's Aero 2.5 Shorts were designed specifically for the female shape and are a great all-rounder for a variety of activity.
 Highly functional materials draw sweat away from your skin and help keep you dry and comfortable and there's a hidden front pocket for keys.
 They're made from recycled polyester making them an eco-friendly choice.